karunagu/MemoryMatchGame/readme.md

+**Memory Match:**
+Welcome to our Memory Match Game!
+Enter your name and start playing.
+Test your memory power with a bit of luck sprinkled in for fun!

 **User Stories:**

 * As a player, when I launch the website, I should see a home page with links pointing to different pages within the website.
 I should see the following links: